sensaihq/sensai/packages/sensai/README.md

   </a>
 </p>

 Sensai is an opinionated TypeScript/JavaScript framework that helps you easily build production ready API and AI applications.
-Sensai feels like magic, just write a function, push to Git, and that’s it.
+It gives you all the primitives you need so you can focus on building.
+Run Sensai on your local machine, or deploy to our serverless cloud.
+It truly feels like magic.
+Just write a function, push to Git, and that’s it.
 In seconds, your backend is live and ready to use.

 - **Zero configuration**
 - **File-system based router**